nstickney/CyBearPit/beanpoll/README.md

 * Secure the connection from Wild**Fly** to the database using TLS
 * Secure the database server and host system

-The Docker image [judgebean-wildfly](../containers/wildfly/prod "judgebean-wildfly") is set up to only expose port 8443, on the host port 443.
+The Docker image [beanpoll-wildfly](../containers/wildfly/prod "beanpoll-wildfly") is set up to only expose port 8443, on the host port 443.
 This corresponds to `https`-only access to the application listener only.
 It is also set up to use TLSv1.2 or higher with a (default, dynamically-generated) self-signed certificate.
-The Docker image [judgebean-mysql](../containers/mysql "judgebean-mysql") is not yet set up to secure connections over TLS; it currently runs the default [mysql/mysql-server](https://hub.docker.com/r/mysql/mysql-server/ "Docker: mysql/mysql-server") image, using Docker environment variables to set up a database, non-root user, and non-root password.
+The Docker image [beanpoll-mysql](../containers/mysql "beanpoll-mysql") is not yet set up to secure connections over TLS; it currently runs the default [mysql/mysql-server](https://hub.docker.com/r/mysql/mysql-server/ "Docker: mysql/mysql-server") image, using Docker environment variables to set up a database, non-root user, and non-root password.

 Since the entire purpose of BeanPoll is to be used in network security competitions, it is imperative that every security precaution available be taken short of disconnection.
 At the very least, change the passwords!
 The default passwords for the BeanPoll administrative users are set from [import.sql](src/main/resources/import.sql "import.sql") and are listed in plain text in that file.
 The easiest way to change them is to remove all but the first user line from the file, build the web application archive, deploy and start the application, log in as `beanpoll` (the default admin user), and change both the username and password from the account page.